atvaccaro/pycard/README.md

 2017-10-10 19:30:34 - Modified directory: examples
 ```

 Navigate to `localhost:8800` to see your cards.
 This page will automatically refresh anytime changes are made.
+Tabs for cards and rules are opened automatically.

 You can also run `python pycard.py --help` for a list of options.